rust-lang/rfcs/text/0000-union-initialization-and-drop.md

   Copy` as a proxy for `T` not requiring drop glue.

 Note: Currently, union fields with drop glue are allowed on nightly with an unstable feature.
-This RFC proposes to remove support entirely; code using nightly might have to be changed.
+This RFC proposes to remove support for that entirely; code using nightly might have to be changed.

 ## Writing to union fields